tobiastilsed/SHM/[1] README.md

 I used Anaconda Navigator - which was downloaded to my machine - to access spyder.

-There are four .zip files in the main branch that will need to be downloaded;
+There are four .zip files - files [2] through [5] - in the main branch that will need to be downloaded;
 all of the files will need to be placed into a single folder for the modularity to function.